-The answer is not so straightforward- there are numerous costs involved in the process that can fluctuate and vary depending on each parent and surrogate’s circumstances.
-The real focus should not be on the costs of each arrangement, but the value of the arrangement.
-It’s simply not enough to look at the monetary value assigned to the overall service, but the actual value of each component that makes surrogacy successful.
+The answer is not so straightforward as there are numerous costs involved in the process that can fluctuate and vary depending on each parent and surrogate’s circumstances.
+The real focus should be on the actual value of each component that makes surrogacy successful.

-In this post, we’ve not only listed estimates for the price of surrogacy services, but where your money goes as well.
-Keep in mind these figures are estimates, and can differ depending on the specific case.
+In this post, we’ve listed estimates for the price of surrogacy services, in eight areas.
+Keep in mind these figures are estimates, and can differ depending on your specific situation.

 Approximately $43,000 and up

 Surrogate mother compensation are fees paid to the surrogate for her time, effort and inconvenience to carry a pregnancy for another person.
 Varying increases to surrogate mother pay can include maternity clothing, travel to and from physician’s offices, necessary medication, childcare, housekeeping and lost wages.

 Approximately $40,000 and up

 A great, reputable agency is more than just a name; agencies are guides through the entire surrogacy journey.
 They recruit, screen and thoroughly educate qualified applicants.
 They provide access to financial and legal resources, and act as the project manager for all of the ancillary professionals and moving parts.
 Agencies ensure that all parties are on the right track and the same page so that the delivery is successful and intended parents have peace of mind.

 Some of the cost of surrogacy is paid towards maternity health insurance coverage.
-This can vary depending on whether the surrogate already owns a health insurance policy.
+This can vary depending on whether the surrogate is already covered by a health insurance policy.
 With the volatile and shifting insurance landscape within the U.S., the lowest risk and safest bet is to purchase a stand-alone Lloyd’s of London policy which ranges from $25,000-$41,000.